Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 where \smash{$\mathbf{D}^{\mathrm{bulk}}$} and \smash{$\mathbf{D}^{\mathrm{GB}}$} are diffusion tensors of the bulk and GB, respectively.
 The bulk was assumed isotropic, i.e. \smash{$\mathbf{D}^{\mathrm{bulk}} = D^{\mathrm{bulk}}\mathbf{I}$}, with the scalar diffusivity \smash{$D^{\mathrm{bulk}}$} derived from atomistic simulations.
 GBs were defined as transversely isotropic: Diffusion within the GB plane was described by \smash{$D^{\mathrm{GB}}_\parallel$}, whereas diffusion perpendicular to the plane was governed by \smash{$D^{\mathrm{GB}}_\perp$}.
 Both \smash{$D^{\mathrm{GB}}_\parallel$}and \smash{$D^{\mathrm{GB}}_\perp$} were derived from atomistic simulations.
 When averaged GB diffusivities derived from atomic GB models were used, the continuum simulations assumed \smash{$D^{\mathrm{GB}} = D^{\mathrm{GB}}_\parallel = D^{\mathrm{GB}}_\perp$}.

 The concentration field satisfies the steady-state balance equation,

 corresponding to the time-independent condition reached in the long-time limit.
-By imposing a concentration gradient and solving for the resulting concentration fluctuation field under periodic boundary conditions, the problem is treated using linear computational homogenization, yielding the macroscopic diffusivity tensor \smash{$\mathbf{D}^{\mathrm{macro}}$} for the RVE on the continuum scale.
-Since the constructed polycrystalline model is nearly isotropic, only the largest eigenvalue of the diffusivity tensor was reported in all results and denoted as \smash{$D^{\mathrm{macro}}$}.
+By imposing a concentration gradient and solving for the resulting concentration fluctuation field under periodic boundary conditions, the problem is treated using linear computational homogenization, yielding the macroscopic diffusivity tensor \smash{$\mathbf{D}^{\mathrm{macro}}$} for the RVE on the continuum scale~\cite{Scholz_Ou_Grabowski_Fritzen_2025}.
+Since the constructed polycrystalline model is nearly isotropic, only the average eigenvalue of the diffusivity tensor is reported and denoted as $D^{\mathrm{macro}}$.
+This average deviates from the minimum and maximum eigenvalues by at most 3\%, and typically by less than 1\%.
 Comparisons with the analytical Maxwell--Garnett estimate~\cite{Garnett1904} for isotropic GB setups show good agreement.
 We emphasize that our approach extends the prediction of \smash{$D^{\mathrm{macro}}$} to polycrystalline solid electrolytes with transversely isotropic GBs.
-Details of the methodology for FE simulations are provided in our previous study~\cite{Scholz_Ou_Grabowski_Fritzen_2025}.
+Schematic figures were created using Microsoft PowerPoint.

-In the resolved approach, the FFT-based homogenization solver \textsc{FANS}~\cite{Leuschner2018a} (see Code availability) was operated on a voxel-based image of the polycrystalline model.
+In the resolved approach, the FFT--based homogenization solver \textsc{FANS}~\cite{Leuschner2018a} (see Code availability) was operated on a voxel-based image of the polycrystalline model.
 For production runs, a $512\times512\times512$ voxel grid, corresponding to $\sim$134 million degrees of freedom, was used.
 In the collapsed approach, a conforming mesh was employed, with $\sim$0.44 million degrees of freedom for the 27-grain tessellation and $\sim$0.23 million degrees of freedom for the two-grain tessellation.
 The grain size of the polycrystalline model was defined as the diameter of a sphere with a volume equal to the average grain volume in the model.
 Grain-size variation in the polycrystalline model was achieved by rescaling the simulation cell size while keeping the GB width unchanged.

+During the preparation of this manuscript, the authors used ChatGPT (OpenAI GPT-5 model) to improve clarity and readability.
+All content generated with its assistance was reviewed, edited, and verified by the authors, who take full responsibility for the final content of the published article.